adeoyethomas/NBA_2022-2023/Project_Journal.md

 * Points against
 * Game Results (*Still deciding on the best design for this table so that it's in a normalised form*)

+For a general idea of how the DataFrames/Tables look, have a look at the outputs on the [NBA_data](https://github.com/adeoyethomas/NBA_2022-2023/blob/main/NBA_data.ipynb) Jupyter Notebooks file
 More info on these tables in the [README.md](https://github.com/adeoyethomas/NBA_2022-2023/blob/main/README.md) file

 ### New Challenge